cdaringe/blog/src/posts/2018-10-01---fn_blog_blog/index.md

 files and bill of materials for this blog post may be found on github @ https://github.com/cdaringe/laser-lamp ...
 ```

-you will see that in `yaml` style, this markdown document has some frontmatter.  neat.  we can use this section in gatsby to control metadata about our posts.  `ghost-to-gatsby` autogenerated this content for us.  i didn't change mine at all, but edit it as you see fit.  it's worth noting that the conversion tool didn't translate my content 100% perfectly.  some images were not downloaded, and i had to inspect each article in gatsby for a quick smoke check downstream to discover the problems.  the only fixes i needed to do was re-download images from my ghost blog, and patch the markdown files with relative paths to those images.
+you will see that in `yaml` style, this markdown document has some frontmatter.  neat.  we can use this section in gatsby to control metadata about our posts.  `ghost-to-gatsby` auto-generated this content for us.  i didn't change mine at all, but edit it as you see fit.  it's worth noting that the conversion tool didn't translate my content 100% perfectly.  some images were not downloaded, and i had to inspect each article in gatsby for a quick smoke check downstream to discover the problems.  the only fixes i needed to do was re-download images from my ghost blog, and patch the markdown files with relative paths to those images.

 ### configure

-it's time to setup gatsby. gatsby has _killer_ documentation, and it would be foolish to try and cover it here.  i'm going to assume that you have [installed gatsby](https://www.gatsbyjs.org/docs/) into your `blog` folder, and have a functional `package.json` and set of `gatsby-<*>.js` scripts in that directory.  if you have not installed gatsby yet, no fear.  launch their boilerplate generator commands found in their getting started guide, get a barebones functioning project running, then copy the files into this project (`mv /path/to/boiler/plate/project/* ~/src/blog`).
+it's time to setup gatsby. gatsby has _killer_ documentation, and it would be foolish to try and cover it here.  i'm going to assume that you have [installed gatsby](https://www.gatsbyjs.org/docs/) into your `blog` folder, and have a functional `package.json` and set of `gatsby-<*>.js` scripts in that directory.  if you have not installed gatsby yet, no fear.  launch their boilerplate generator commands found in their getting started guide, get a barebones functioning project running, then copy those files into this project (`mv /path/to/boilerplate/project/* ~/src/blog`).

 my project roughly looks like this by this point: